Stem Cell Therapy

 Landmark HIV Case: The “Berlin Patients”

-2024 case: A German man is now the seventh known cured of HIV, after receiving donor cells with one CCR5‑Δ32 allele, challenging previous assumptions and widening therapeutic possibilities The Scottish Sun+2Them+2India Education Diary+2.
+2024 case: A German man is now the seventh known cured of HIV, after receiving donor cells with one CCR5‑Δ32 allele, challenging previous assumptions and widening therapeutic possibilities.

-However, due to toxicity and risk, HSC transplants aren’t feasible broadly—research continues in gene therapy and “shock-and-kill” methods Them.
+However, due to toxicity and risk, HSC transplants aren’t feasible broadly—research continues in gene therapy and “shock-and-kill” methods.

 Conferences & Collaboration